organization/alspotron/README-i18n/en.md

 #### 2. [Download Alspotron](https://github.com/organization/alspotron/releases)
 #### 3. Install Alspotron Companion
   -   Install latest version of Alspotron from Releases. (**WARNING** : Portable version can't save settings.)
-  -   for Windows users, there is `Alspotron-Web-Setup-[version].exe` for Windows.
+  -   If you're a Windows user, you need to install `Alspotron-Web-Setup-[version].exe`.

 ### How to use